matrix-org/synapse/docs/specification.rst

 ..
 TODO-doc kegan
   - TODO: JSON response format for both types
   - TODO: when would you use global? when would you use scoped?
+  - Room-scoped initial sync is Very Tricky because typically people would want to sync the room then listen for any new content from that point onwards.
+The event stream cannot do this for a single room currently.
+    Not sure if room-scoped initial sync should be included at this time.

 Getting events for a room
 -------------------------